jonnybrooks/astroneer_item_graph/README.md

 ### NanoCarbon Alloy (INSANITY)
 ![NanoCarbon Alloy (INSANITY)](https://i.imgur.com/FggbEFs.png)

-It's at a super early stage at the moment but I think it already provides some good value to the community, so I thought I thought I'd share it and get as much feedback as I can!
+It's at a *super* early, barebones stage at the moment but I think it already provides some good value to the community, so I thought I'd share it and get as much feedback as I can!
 You can play with it at: http://astroneer.panthalassa.digital.

-Some known issues and planned improvements are:
-- Some of the dependencies are wrong (Smelting Furnace doesn't require Resin, etc.) but I'll get those issues ironed out
-- Include some useful information about certain resources i.e. only available on Arid
-- Take some of these dependencies into account - e.g. it's unlikely you'll find enough Iron on Terran to build a Large Platform C, so maybe make spacefaring a "suggested" dependency?
-- At the moment some dependencies are summed up when they shouldn't be - you don't need more than one printer for a big long chain of items that all require a printer.
-- Make some dependencies optional, based on whether or not you already have them - you always start with a medium printer so it shouldn't strictly be applied as a dependency.
+Please feel free to tell me what you'd like added by [submitting an issue on the application's code repository](https://github.com/jonnybrooks/astroneer_item_graph/issues/new).
+If you're a developer please don't hesitate to submit a pull request for features yourself!

+But anyway I really hope you guys like it and that it helps you on your journey through the stars.
+See you space cowboys!